 Local Winter Traditions in Paris and France: From Ancient Customs to Warm Gatherings

 Having spent winters with my French family in Orléans, I’ve discovered that winter in France is about much more than just Christmas markets.
-Each region around Paris maintains its own traditions, many of which tourists rarely discover.

 Winter Markets Worth Your Time